PierreCapo/personal-blog/content/blog/cleaning-disk-space/index.md

 $ rm -rf <ios_version_folder>
 ```

-Personally this is for instance what I had (and I kept only iOS 10.3.3 and iOS 13.2.3 in order to save as much disk space as possible):
+To give you an example, I had personally had those many versions.
+And I only kept iOS 10.3.3 and iOS 13.2.3 in order to save as much disk space as possible:

 ![iOS versions](./ios_version_list.png)